 This pet-themed brain break activity is just what the kids need to wake up their bodies for learning.

 You know that moment when you’ve been sitting for too long?
-And you just can’t seem to keep your eyes open no matter how hard you try?
+Your eyes start to droop and no matter how many times you pinch yourself, you just cant keep them open.
 You start tapping your foot, biting your pen, shifting around in your seat, but that meeting just.won’t.end.

-Now imagine you are five years old and that meeting is actually school and after 15 minutes of small group, you just can’t pay attention anymore.
+Now imagine you are a toddler and preschooler and that meeting is actually school and after 15 minutes of small group, you just can’t pay attention anymore.
 Or maybe it’s super easy to think of your wiggly students who have resorted to throwing manipulatives at each other.
 It’s time for a brain break!

 Brain breaks are just what they sound like.
 A break for the brain.
 When we are forced to focus on one task (like sitting still) for a long period of time, our brains get tired.
 For a 3-5 year old that can happen in far less than 15 minutes because their bodies are not designed to sit still.